-CRJ 1113 Criminal Investigation 3 credits - Spring Only
+CRJ 1113 Criminal Investigation

 Students study techniques and procedures utilized in criminal investigation.
 The course includes a wide range of activities associated with criminal investigation, such as interviewing, report writing, and collecting and preserving evidence.
 Prerequisite: CRJ 1115 Introduction to Criminal Justice.